lyft/cartography/README.md

 		The sync will pull data from your AWS accounts and ingest data to Neo4j!
 This process might take a long time if your account has a lot of assets.

+### Installation using docker compose

+1. **Prepare your AWS account(s).**

+  - Just repeat the instructions in the step 2 of the normal installation section.

+  - Save your credentials to the ${HOME}/.aws folder, as the docker-compose configuration expects it there

+2. **Install docker and docker-compose.**

+  - Follow the instructions in the [docker page](https://docs.docker.com/install/) and the [docker-compose page](https://docs.docker.com/compose/install/)

+3. **Run docker-compose**

+  - Download the `docker` folder in this repository

+  - Inside it, run `docker-compose build`

+  - Run `docker-compose up` to spin up the Neo4J database and perform the cartography sync

+  - Run `docker-compose down` to shut it down

 ## Usage Tutorial